Ericsson: Acquisitions and cooperation

 and Ericsson announced a strategic partnership to combine the former's web browser and server software with the latter's mobile-internet technologies.
 In 2000, the Dot-com bubble burst with marked economic implications for Sweden.
 Ericsson, the world's largest producer of mobile telecommunications equipment, shed thousands of jobs, as did the country's Internet consulting firms and dot-com start-ups.
 In the same year, Intel, the world's largest semiconductor chip manufacturer, signed a $1.5 billion deal to supply flash memory to Ericsson over the next three years.

-The short-lived joint venture called Ericsson Microsoft Mobile Venture, owned 70/30 percent by Ericsson and Microsoft, respectively, ended in October 2001 when Ericsson announced it would absorb the former joint venture and adopt a licensing agreement with Microsoft instead.
-The same month, Ericsson announced the launch of Sony Ericsson, a joint venture mobile telephone business, together with Sony.
-Sony Ericsson remained in operation until February 2012, when Sony bought out Ericsson's share; Ericsson said it wanted to focus on the global wireless market as a whole.
+The short-lived partnership, called Ericsson Microsoft Mobile Venture, owned 70/30 percent by Ericsson and Microsoft respectively, ended in October 2001 when Ericsson announced it would absorb the former joint venture and adopt a licensing agreement with Microsoft instead.
+The same month, Ericsson and Sony announced the creation of the mobile phone manufacturing joint venture: Sony Ericsson Mobile Communications.
+Ten years later, in February 2012, Ericsson sold its stake in the joint venture; Ericsson said it wanted to focus on the global wireless market as a whole.

 Lower stock prices and job losses affected many telecommunications companies in 2001.
 The major equipment manufacturers – Motorola (U.S.), Lucent Technologies (U.S.), Cisco Systems (U.S.), Marconi (UK), Siemens (Germany), Nokia (Finland), as well as Ericsson – all announced job cuts in their home countries and subsidiaries around the world.
 Ericsson's workforce worldwide fell during 2001 from 107,000 to 85,000.

-In September 2001, Ericsson purchased the remaining shares in EHPT from Hewlett Packard.
+In September 2001, Ericsson purchased the remaining shares in EHPT from Hewlett-Packard.
 Founded in 1993, Ericsson Hewlett Packard Telecom (EHPT) was a joint venture made up of 60% Ericsson interests and 40% Hewlett-Packard interests.